 Mike Devoy

-Chief Medical Officer, Bayer
+EVP, Medical Affairs and Pharmacovigilance and Chief Medical Officer, Bayer AG

 Richard Jackson